-The employer and training provider must confirm that the apprentice has met the on-programme requirements and the apprentice is ready to undertake the end-point assessment.
+The employer and training provider must confirm that the apprentice has met the on-programme requirements, and the apprentice is ready to undertake the end-point assessment.

-The employer and training provider must hold a 'Gateway' meeting to agree that the apprentice has gained the required level of knowledge, skills, and behaviours, along with English and maths at a level 1, with test attempts at level 2 as set by the apprenticeship standard.
+The employer and training provider must hold a 'Gateway' meeting to agree that the apprentice has gained the required level of knowledge, skills, and behaviours, along with English and maths at a level 1 as set by the apprenticeship standard.

-To confirm this meeting has taken place, the employer, training provider and apprentice are required to complete a Gateway Declaration Record, an example of which is included in the Appendix of this handbook2, alternatively, training providers and employers can use their documentation, with the caveat, that the document must record the information as stipulated on the Professional Assessment Gateway Declaration Record.
+To confirm this meeting has taken place, the employer, training provider and apprentice are required to complete a Gateway Declaration Record, an example of which is included in the Appendix of this handbook3, alternatively, training providers and employers can use their documentation, with the caveat, that the document must record the information as stipulated on the Professional Assessment Gateway form.

-Professional Assessment Ltd also needs evidence of functional skills attainment (or equivalent qualifications).
-Please check with the EPA team via info@professionalassessment.co.uk to check which qualifications are accepted as suitable alternatives to functional.
+Professional Assessment Ltd also needs evidence of English and maths attainment.
+Please check with the EPA team via info@professionalassessment.co.uk to check which qualifications are accepted.
 Evidence must be in the form of a certificate.